8am Payment Solution User Guide

 You may only accept Payments using cards for bona fide legal commercial transactions for goods or services that are free of liens, claims, and encumbrances, and you may only use Network trademarks or service marks consistent with the Network Rules.
 You acknowledge that the Network Rules also limit your ability to discriminate by card type or charge surcharges for acceptance of cards, and you may only charge surcharges or convenience fees for your acceptance of cards in accordance with the Network Rules.

-The Networks may amend the Network Rules at any time without notice to you, and 8am reserves the right to change the Payment Processing Services at any time to comply with the Network Rules.
+The Networks may amend the Network Rules at any time without notice to you or 8am, and 8am reserves the right to change the Payment Processing Services at any time to comply with the Network Rules.
 We may share with the Networks (and the Banks) information you provide to us that we use to identify the nature of your products or services, including the assignment of your business activities to a particular Network merchant category code (MCC).

 A. Prohibited merchants